School fundraising ideas – How to run a successful raffle

-Raffles are a regular feature in many a fundraiser and can be a great success if they are run well.
+Raffles are a regular feature of many fundraisers and can be a great success if they are run well.
 They are fun for everyone involved, providing excitement for the buyers of tickets that can be shared with the organizers.
-In addition raffles can be very lucrative for the organization that are raising the money.
-In this article I will outline how to implement this classic fundraising idea, and how to run a successful raffle.
+In addition, raffles can be very lucrative for the organization that is raising money.
+In this article, I will outline how to implement this classic fundraising idea, and how to run a successful raffle.

 Where do the prizes come from?

 One major benefit of running a raffle is that the prizes are donated.
 This means that any tickets bought provide practically a hundred percent profit.
 There are a number of ways in which a school can gain donated prizes.

 One is to get the children to solicit prizes from local businesses by writing letters to them, explaining what the school is raising money for, and how they intend to do so.
 The letters should then ask for support for the cause in the form of a physical item to be used as a raffle prize.
 Success rates will be much higher if the children write the letters.
 This could also be done in class, as writing exercises can be very educational and can also be beneficial for children’s confidence.